 - Studies have also found that post workout insulin levels that were 30x higher did not affect protein synthesis (5)

-Make complex carbs your primary source of carbs
+Make complex carbs the primary source of carbs in your ectomorph diet

 - Numerous studies have shown a positive association between higher and increased risk of type 2 diabetes and coronary heart disease with simple carbs (6)